rpd123/chess-robot/README.md

 ===
 Version 1 only:
 pip install pillow
-On RPi install fswebcam, aplay and espeak
+On RPi install fswebcam, aplay